ajbanjara/Wireshark/CaptureSetup/Loopback.md

 When installed on Windows XP or earlier, it will install the legacy [WinPcap](/WinPcap) driver.

-While waiting for an official download page, the current latest installer can be found here: <https://github.com/nmap/npcap/releases>, the source code can be found here: <https://github.com/nmap/npcap>
+The current latest installer can be found here: <https://nmap.org/npcap/>, the source code can be found here: <https://github.com/nmap/npcap>

 Starting from Wireshark 1.12.8 and 1.99.9, the Windows installer will detect Npcap presence (when installed in [WinPcap](/WinPcap) compatible mode) and will not try to install [WinPcap](/WinPcap) 4.1.3.